ZoinerTejada/hdinsight-docs/hdinsight-phoenix-read-write-spark.md

 ---
 # Read and Write Phoenix Data from a Spark cluster

-Apache HBase is typically queried either with its low level API of scans, gets and puts or with a SQL syntax using Apache Phoenix.
-Phoenix is an extension to HBase which uses a JDBC driver (rather than Hadoop MapReduce) to extend the HBase key-value store to enable features that make it similiar to a relational database.
+Apache HBase data can be queried either with its low level API of scans, gets and puts or with a SQL syntax using Apache Phoenix.
+Phoenix is an API for HBase which uses a JDBC driver (rather than Hadoop MapReduce) to extend the HBase key-value store to enable features that make it similiar to a relational database.
 These features include adding a SQL query engine, metadata repository and an embedded JDBC driver.
 Phoenix was originially developed at Salesforce, and it was subsequently open-sourced as an Apache project.
-It is important to note that Phoenix is desinged to work only with HBase data on a HDInsight cluster.
+It is important to note that Phoenix is desinged to work only with HBase data.

-Apache Spark can be used as a convenient and performant alternative way to query and modify data stored by HBase, including data accessed via Phoenix.
-This method of cross-cluster access is enabled by the use of the Spark HBase Connector (also called the `SHC`).
+Apache Spark can be used as a convenient and performant alternative way to query and modify data stored by HBase, including HBase data accessed via Phoenix.
+This method of cross-cluster access is enabled by the use of the Spark-HBase Connector (also called the `SHC`).

 This article covers how to setup one HDInsight Spark cluster so that you can query and modify data in a second HDInsight HBase cluster which uses Apache Pheonix as it's core data access mechanism.
-You'll do this by using the Spark HBase Connector.
-Shown below are two blades from the Azure portal showing two running HDInsights clusters (one of type Spark cluster).
+You'll perform the cross-cluster communication by using the Spark HBase Connector.
+Shown below are two blades from the Azure portal showing two running HDInsights clusters (one of type Hadoop/HBase/Phoenix and the other of type Spark).

 ![Two HDInsight Clusters](./media/hdinsight-phoenix-read-write-spark/two-clusters.png)

 ----

 ## Deployment Environment
-To begin, you will need two separate HDInsight clusters - one of the HBase cluster type (with Apache Phoenix enabled on it) and another of the Spark cluster type with Spark 2.1 (HDI 3.6) installed.
-The Spark cluster will need to be able to communicate directly with your the HBase + Phoenix cluster with minimal latency, so deploying both clusters within the same Virtual Network is the recommended configuration.
+You will need to setup up two separate HDInsight clusters - one of the HBase cluster type (with Apache Phoenix enabled on it) and another of the Spark cluster type with Spark 2.1 (HDI 3.6) installed.
+The Spark cluster will need to be able to communicate directly with your the HBase/Phoenix cluster with minimal latency, so deploying both clusters within the same Azure Virtual Network is recommended.
 For instructions on how to deploy an HDInsight cluster into a Virtual Network, see [Create Linux based clusters in HDInsight using the Azure Portal](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-portal).

 This article assumes you have deployed your Spark and HDInsight cluster into one Virtual Network and that you have SSH access to both.
-You will also need to have access to the default storage attached to each cluster.
+In order to complete the configuration to use the Spark HBase Connector, you will also need to have access to the default Azure storage attached to each cluster.

+* **IMPORTANT** As of this writing (June 2017) HDInsight does NOT support the open source [Apache Spark plugin for Phoenix](https://phoenix.apache.org/phoenix_spark.html), MSDN documentation advises to use the Spark-HBase connector to support this scenario at this time, from [Apache Spark Known Issues](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-known-issues).
+The open source connector extends Phoenix's MapReduce support to allow Spark to load Phoenix tables as RDDs or DataFrames, and enables persisting them back to Phoenix.

+Although Spark supports connecting directly to JDBC databases, it’s only able to parallelize queries by partitioning on a numeric column.
+It also requires a known lower bound, upper bound and partition count in order to create split queries.
+In contrast, the Phoenix-Spark integration is able to leverage the underlying splits provided by Phoenix in order to retrieve and save data across multiple workers.
+All that’s required is a database URL and a table name.
+Optional SELECT columns can be given, as well as pushdown predicates for efficient filtering.

+---

 ## Overall Process
-The high-level process for enabling your Spark cluster to query your HDInsight cluster is as follows:
+The high-level process for enabling your Spark cluster to query your HBase/Phoenix cluster is as follows:

-0. Setup up two HDInsight clusters, one of type HBase w/Phoenix enabled and another of type Spark.
+0. Setup up two HDInsight clusters, one of type HBase w/Phoenix enabled and another of type Spark in the same Azure Virtual Network.
-1. Acquire the `hbase-site.xml` file from your HBase cluster configuration folder (/etc/hbase/conf).
+1. Naviate to the `hbase-site.xml` file from your HBase cluster configuration folder (/etc/hbase/conf).
-2. Place a copy of `hbase-site.xml` in your Spark 2 configuration folder (/etc/spark2/conf).
+2. Copy the original `hbase-site.xml` to your Spark 2 configuration folder (/etc/spark2/conf).
 3. Run `spark-shell` referencing the Spark HBase Connector by its Maven coordinates in the packages switch.
-4. Define a catalog that maps the schema from Spark to Hbase
+4. Define a catalog that maps the schema from Spark to HBase
 5. Interact with the HBase data via either the RDD or DataFrame APIs.
 XXXXX via the Phoenix API XXX

-The following sections walk thru each section in detail.
+The following sections walk through each item in the list above in detail.

 ---